oriflamms/text-reuse/README.md

 ### text_eval
 In command line you can fill a csv with predictions and a csv with the real values to have the precision and the recall of the text-matcher
-Works with the matching of h_tag at the end of the name of prayer
+Works with the matching of h_tag at the end of the name of prayer.
+Generate the csv of data with the sum of each text found in the file.

 Example of lign commands :
-* `python src/evaluation/text_eval.py --pred-file tests/data/h_evaluation_df.csv --true-file tests/data/h_50mms_text_segment.csv`
+* `python src/evaluation/text_eval.py --pred-file tests/data/h_evaluation_df.csv --true-file tests/data/h_50mms_text_segment.csv --metadata-heurist tests/data/metadata_heurist.csv --metadata-volume tests/data/metadata_volume.csv --output-path folder/`